Kevin Graham

-Kevin Graham (born April 21, 1986 in Regina, Saskatchewan) is a Canadian water polo player.
-He was a member of the Canada men's national water polo team at the 2008 Summer Olympics.
-The team finished 11th out of the 12 teams in the tournament.
+Kevin Graham (born April 21, 1986) is a Canadian water polo player.
+He was a member of the Canada men's national water polo team.

 Graham is slated to suit up for Egri Vízilabda Klub in the Hungarian League for 2010.
 In 2008 and 2009 he played as a driver and hole checker for the club team PVK Jadran in Herceg Novi, Montenegro.
 Graham is enrolled in the Haskayne School of Business' Bachelor of Commerce program at the University of Calgary.